wisdomidi/FSND/projects/02_trivia_api/starter/README.md

       "success": true
   }
   ```
-# Authors
+# Authors / credits
 Wisdom Idi authored the API (__init__.py), test suite (test_flaskr.py), and this README.
-Some code snippets from Alex Sandberg a former student.
+Some code snippets from Alex Sandberg a former student at udacity(https://github.com/alexsandberg).
 All  project files, including the models and frontend, were created by Udacity as a project template for the Full Stack Web Developer Nanodegree.